 What does the AHSGE Measure

-The AHSGE has been designed to evaluate your proficiency in the basic subject areas that have been taught to you in high school.
-Your mastery over the subject specific skills will be put to test by the questions that you will have to answer while taking the AHSGE.
-For ease of evaluation of the different skills, the AHSGE is conducted in the form of separate subject area tests for each of the subject areas being assessed.
+This exam has been designed to evaluate your proficiency in the basic subject areas that have been taught to you in high school.
+Your mastery over the subject specific skills will be put to test by the questions that you will have to answer while taking this exam.
+For ease of evaluation of the different skills, the exam is conducted in the form of separate subject area tests for each of the subject areas being assessed.
 You will be assessed for your skills and knowledge in five major subject areas.

 Test content: The level of the test content is the same as that of 11th grade reading comprehension level.
 The reading materials are provided in the form of articles, prose, poems, editorials and instruction manuals.

 Skills assessed: Writing skills, skills in